brandonjew/mcLMM/README.md

 ### How fast is ultra-fast?

-The masLMM optimization algorithm is specifically designed for LMMs with structured design matrices.
+The mcLMM optimization algorithm is specifically designed for LMMs with structured design matrices.
 We are able to estimate the optimal MLE and REMLE variance components in linear time.
-A naive LMM optimization algorithm is typically iterative and cubic in runtime.
+A naive LMM optimization algorithm is typically cubic in runtime.
 This means that we can process even the largest datasets in seconds rather than hours (or days sometimes).

 ## Installation